This page will hopefully help answer some of the questions you may have as a new or expectant mother.

 ****HOLD THE PRESS*****

-Norfolk NUT are being informed that returning mothers are finding it harder to get part-time hours and some are not even being offered full days.
+Norfolk NEU are being informed that returning mothers are finding it harder to get part-time hours and some are not even being offered full days.

 Before you make a flexible working request, contact us first. we can help you complete your application.